petelove666/Responsive-Tabs/README.md

 ===============
 Author: Pete Love

 For creating responsive tabs.
 The controls behave like regular tabs above a specified screen width (defined by an editable media query in the associated css file), and behave like an accordion on screens below that width.
+A demo page can be seen at index.html

 Version History
 ===============